liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/05-themes/template-context-contributor.markdown

 [TOC levels=1-4]

-The Template Context Contributor sample injects a new variable into @product@'s theme context.
+The Template Context Contributor sample injects a new variable into @sharepoint@'s theme context.
 When deploying this sample with no customizations, you can use the `${sample_text}` variable from any theme.